4.6. In need of project adjustments?

 - Reporting and Evaluation Requirements: If there are changes to the reporting or evaluation requirements specified in the original grant agreement or subsidy contract, an amendment may be needed to reflect the updated expectations.
 This can include adjustments to the frequency, format, or content of progress reports, financial statements, or evaluation activities.

-It’s important to note that the exact process for requesting and obtaining a grant agreement or subsidy contract amendment may vary depending on the specific funding program and the policies of the funding authority.
-It is advisable to consult the program guidelines and reach out to the appropriate program officers or authorities to understand the specific procedures and requirements for requesting an amendment.
+It’s important to note that the exact process for requesting and obtaining a grant agreement or subsidy contract amendment may vary depending on the specific funding programme and the policies of the funding authority.
+It is advisable to consult the programme guidelines and reach out to the appropriate programme officers or authorities to understand the specific procedures and requirements for requesting an amendment.

 When are amendments not necessary?